syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 A group represents a collection of items belongs to a category.
 When grouping is applied, the data is organized into different groups based on key values.
 Each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html), by which you can get the underlying data in the group.

+N> When ItemsSource changed for ListView, GroupDescriptors will be cleared by default.
+You need to add GroupDescriptors again after changing ItemsSource if you want to retain grouping in listview.

 ## Programmatic grouping

 The SfListView allows programmatic grouping by defining the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object, and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
 The `GroupDescriptor` object holds the following properties: